filtho/ContrastiveLosses/README.md

 # ContrastiveLosses
 Implementations and examples of use cases of loss functions used in contrastive representation learning.
+The implementations of the loss functions are found in contrastive_losses.py.

 Implemented in TensorFlow, orginally for use in genetic data, here shown for other applications as well.
 ### Computational Environment